robin-ng/1/about.md

 <div>
 <p style="margin-bottom:15px">
-I am a Ph.D. candidate at the Center for Operations Research and Econometrics (CORE), Université catholique de Louvain.
+I am a Ph.D. candidate at the Center for Operations Research and Econometrics (CORE), Université catholique de Louvain. <br/>
+I am happy to say that in 2023, I will be joining the University of Mannheim as a postdoc.
 </p>

 <p style="margin-bottom:15px">
 My research interest are industrial organization, behavioral economics, microeconomic theory. <br/>
 Most of my research focuses on issues of the digital economy, particularly on the formation, provision and manipulation of online ratings.